spdrnl/anova-pyspark/README.md

 Running
 -------
-Once installed the application can be run locally using the command shown below.
+Once installed locally the application can be run locally using the command shown below.

 ```
 Usage: one-way-anova [OPTIONS]